Rashid-Rcp/TM-Shipping-Rates/README.md

 3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).

 ### Setup

-If you used the CLI to create the template, you can skip this section.

 Using yarn: